rehierl/abstract-properties/04-0-order-theory/2-4-prefix-interval-order.md

 to generalize the concept of a tree by requiring a certain characteristic.

-Note that, even though the description as "a prefix order" is based upon the prefixes of a string, the elements in that order are not necessarily actual sequences/strings.
+Note that, even though the description as "a prefix order" is based upon the prefixes of a string, the elements in that order are in principle not required to be actual sequences/strings.

 Note that the rooted path of a tree can be seen as some sort of prefix.
 However, and in the context of a tree, that point of view does not cover the definition